Aerial firefighting and forestry in southern Australia: Infra-red mapping – FLIR & Linescan

 The use of infra-red linescan technology was first trialled after the Ash Wednesday fires when the Forests Commission used the CSIRO F27 research aircraft to conduct an IR scan of the Warburton/Powelltown fire.
 The output was essentially IR photography and delays were experienced as the product output was developed.

 Further use of IR linescan technology occurred during the Cann River fire in 1983 with the NSCA Queenair aircraft conducting IR linescan operations.
-However, the operational “coming of age” of this technology occurred a year later during the 1984-85 bushfire season when an infrared linescanner was mounted in a NSCA Kingair 200C and a GAF Nomad aircraft were used to monitor the spread of major fires and the progress of back burning across North Eastern Victoria.
+However, the operational “coming of age” of this technology occurred a year later during the 1984–85 bushfire season when an infrared linescanner was mounted in a NSCA Kingair 200C and a GAF Nomad aircraft were used to monitor the spread of major fires and the progress of back burning across North Eastern Victoria.
 Scanning was predominantly conducted during the night and the imagery made available to the fire controller by 5 am.
 This enabled firefighting tactics to be developed well before the day shift crews were due to leave base camps.
 Black and white photographs were produced of the line scan imagery by the local chemist in Bright and were provided to ground crews departing to the fireline.
 Victorian forest firefighters have rarely ever had such accurate and detailed information available to them at that time of the day.

 A number of remotely controlled Unmanned Aerial Vehicles (UAV), also known as drones, were hired by Emergency Management Victoria and the Department of Environment Land, Water and Planning (DELWP) in 2016 to test their effectiveness as a low cost means to gather intelligence at bushfires, planned burns and floods.
 Melbourne and Metropolitan Fire Brigade drones fitted with infrared cameras were used successfully at a burning peat fire at Cobden – Camperdown in April 2018 and again at a bushfire at Rosedale in January 2019 to detect hot spots during the mopping-up operation.

 Digital fire mapping and GPS navigation

 The geospatial revolution in bushfire mapping and navigation came of age when powerful computers and the internet converged with a number of new digital technologies including:

 NASA image showing the Snowy River bushfire in Eastern Victoria at night in February 2014.
 The bushfire which lasted for 70 days grew to 165 800 ha and was roughly the same size as Melbourne.
 Also visible are the fires at the Hazelwood coalmine and Kilmore.
-Source: NASA Earth Observatory.